sylabs/singularity-userdocs/quick_start.rst

    For additional help or support, please visit https://www.sylabs.io/docs/

 {Singularity} uses positional syntax (i.e. the order of commands and options matters).
-Global options affecting the behavior of all commands follow the main ``singularity`` command.
-Then sub commands are followed by their options and arguments.
+Global options affecting the behavior of all commands follow immediately after the main ``singularity`` command.
+Then come subcommands, followed by their options and arguments.

 For example, to pass the ``--debug`` option to the main ``singularity`` command and run {Singularity} with debugging messages on: